UNITED STATES SENATE

 Chair: Zac Schroepfer

-In the 1957 Senate, 96 individual are elected to represent, and debate on behalf of their respective states.
+In the 1957 Senate, 96 individuals are elected to represent, and debate on behalf of their respective states.
 They will operate under modified Senate rules, and will discuss the Soviet-American and Sino-American relations, as well as US intelligence collection.
-Unlike the other committees, this will function as a General Assembly, with very few crisis elements and no individual crisis notes or powers.
+Unlike the other committees in the NSA organ, this will function as a General Assembly, with very few crisis elements and no individual crisis notes or powers.
 Delegates will select, debate, and write a bill addressing one topic, which will be closely related to the functionings of the other committees.
 This committee will function on the same timeline as the rest of the organ and the solutions passed in the Senate may affect the other four committees.
 As the only committee that functions in the public eye, delegate remarks, solutions proposed, and draft resolutions in the Senate may also make their way into the crisis updates in the other committees so as to simulate how legislative bodies and intelligence bureaus interact.

 US Intelligence Collection and Sharing